 You simply can't get away from the need for good yield in an era of commodity inflation, and these stocks give it to you.

 Today is a day, by the way, where I realize what is really missing in this market: high-yielding bank stocks.
-There was a time when you would reach for a Bank of America
+There was a time when you would reach for a Bank of America because it yielded a safe 4% to 5%, or maybe even go for a lesser-quality bank and pick up a little extra.

 But we keep getting force fed into the same drugs and foods because despite the bountiful return from so many companies' bottom lines, it isn't like these companies can double their dividends routinely.